kasuken/tab-stack-extension/README.md

   - ☑️ Select individual tabs or use "Select All" for entire windows
   - ✕ "Close Selected" - Close all selected tabs at once
   - 🪟 "Move to New Window" - Move selected tabs to a new browser window
+  - ⭐ **"Add to Favorites"** - Save 3+ selected tabs to bookmarks (appears when >2 tabs selected)
+- **Favorites Organization**:
+  - Automatically creates `TabStack` folder in "Other Bookmarks"
+  - Organizes saved tabs by date (YYYY-MM-DD format)
+  - Example structure: `Other Bookmarks → TabStack → 2025-12-18 → [Your Tabs]`
+  - Filters out system pages (chrome://, edge://) that cannot be bookmarked
 - **Window Management**:
   - View tabs organized by window
   - Close entire windows